 An artist who sexually abused two girls – one while she was shackled and the other while she slept – has been sent to prison for more than five years.

-Brendan Nolan, 55, of Paekakariki, north of Wellington, admitted sexually violating the young girls in 1999 and 2001 before his metal artworks became landmarks on the Kapiti Coast.
+Brendan Nolan, 55, of Paekakariki, admitted sexually violating the young girls in 1999 and 2001 before his metal artworks became landmarks on the Kapiti Coast.

 While he continued living his life, his victims struggled to cope with theirs.

 "I can't sleep and barely eat," his second victim said in Wellington District Court yesterday.

 "I don't trust anyone, I jump when people come too close and I hate it when they touch me.
 This man stole something from me, something I can't put into words, but I know I'll never get it back."